CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## bulkScheduleMatchUps

 - @param {object} tournamentRecord - passed in automatically by tournamentEngine
-- @param {object} drawEngine - passed in automatically by tournamentEngine
 - @param {string[]} matchUpIds - array of matchUpIds to be scheduled
 - @param {object} schedule - { venueId?: string; scheduledDayDate?: string; scheduledTime?: string }